Thomas Hudson (painter): Life

 Hudson visited the Low Countries in 1748 and Italy in 1752.
-In 1753 he bought a house at Cross Deep, Twickenham, just upstream from Pope's Villa.
+In 1753, he bought a house at Cross Deep, Twickenham, just upstream from Pope's Villa.
 He retired toward the end of the 1750s.
 William Hickey described the elderly Hudson, "His figure was rather grotesque, being uncommonly low in stature, with a prodigious belly, and constantly wearing a large white bushy periwig.
-He was remarkably good tempered, and one of my first-rate favourites, notwithstanding that he often told me I should certainly be hanged.".
-He died at Twickenham in 1779.
+He was remarkably good tempered, and one of my first-rate favourites, notwithstanding that he often told me I should certainly be hanged."
+He died at Twickenham in 1779, aged 77 or 78.
 His extensive private art collection was sold off in three separate sales.

 Many of Hudson's works may be seen in art galleries throughout the United Kingdom.
 They include the National Portrait Gallery, the National Maritime Museum, Tate, Barnstaple Guildhall, Foundling Museum and the Bristol City Museum and Art Gallery.

-Death

-Hudson died in 1779, aged 77 or 78.